-One of the most important things to consider for your life in Bali is how to make a living here.
+One of the most important things to consider for your life in Bali is how to work legally in Bali.
 Finding a job in Bali is not easy, as the Indonesian government would rather give jobs to locals whenever possible.
 For the jobs that they will allow foreigners to do, it can be hard to find an open position as so many people want to be here.
 Don’t get discouraged though, because it is possible, even more so if you are willing to think outside of the box.

 Since the government really only likes to grant working permits (RPTKA and IMTA) for jobs that Indonesians are not capable of performing, you have very few options to consider.
 Do not ever work without a visa in Bali, it puts your entire life here at risk.
 Immigration is known to do random checks and even those with proper documents can get fined for unknown reasons.
 The most popular options are as follows…